Why Is Boudoir Photography So Expensive? The Real Cost Explained

 because we have gone through life being told to look a certain way, and let's be honest, that certain way changes all the time.
 In the 90’s and early 00’s, it was to be stick thin with stick thin eyebrows.
 And then a decade later, it was to have a very fat ass with very fat boobs and very fat brows.
 And now it has started going back to the 90’s heroin chic.
 And it's always the beauty industry that's often run by men (read that article if you want to be mad) that are benefiting from this.
 It is not you or I that benefit from this.

 It is the likes of Ozempic who benefits from this narrative.
 It is the likes of plastic surgeons and people who run injectables who benefit from this.
-And I'm going to be honest with you, I get botox because I'm 36 and I've been told I need to not look old - and that is so ingrained in me.
+And I'm going to be honest with you, I have gotten botox in the past because I'm in my 30s and I've been told I need to not look old - and that is so ingrained in me.
 If that's a little something to make me feel better - then whatever.
 The capitalist patriarchy has beat me on this one!
 Sometimes it is a losing battle.

 But I digress …